 Further information on the 'Working With Children Check' can be found on the website for the Office of the Children's Guardian at kidsguardian.nsw.gov.au.
-If you would like further information regarding any of the above, please speak to the Principal first or feel free to contact the CSBB Child Protection Team on 9847 0618.
+For further information regarding any of the above, please speak to the Principal first, contact the CSBB Safeguarding Team on 7256 2211 or email: safeguarding@dbb.catholic.edu.au, or visit the Diocese Safeguarding web page.